Create your own plugins

 - NPM_TOKEN: Your NPM token

-Go to your GitHub repository settings, then to the "Secrets and variables" section, and add a new secret with the name NPM_TOKEN
+Go to your GitHub repository settings, then to the "Secrets and variables" section, and add a new secret with the name NPM_TOKEN and the value of your NPM token.

 Adding your plugin on the Ts.ED marketplace